Managing bowel changes after treatment

 Anti-diarrhoea tablets

-Taking loperamide regularly, half an hour before meals, works well for some people.
-Loperamide is also available as a syrup, so you can change the dose as needed.
 It may take time to find the dose that works best for you.
-Your cancer doctor may recommend you start with a low dose and increase this until it works.
+Your doctor or specialist nurse may recommend you start with a low dose and increase this until it works.

-It is safe to take loperamide for as long as you need it, but you should discuss this with your cancer doctor.
-Your dietitian can explain changes you could make to your diet to help manage diarrhoea.
+It is safe to take loperamide for as long as you need it.
+But you should discuss this with your doctor or specialist nurse.

 Wind

-You may have problems with excess wind or bloating after bowel surgery.
-Here are some tips:
+You may have problems with excess wind or bloating after surgery.
+The following tips may help:

-- Try to avoid food and drink that can cause wind – these include beans, garlic, onions, sugar-free chewing gum, fizzy drinks and some alcoholic drinks.
+• Try to avoid food and drink that can cause wind – this includes beans, garlic, onions, sugar-free chewing gum, fizzy drinks and some alcoholic drinks.

-- Taking peppermint capsules or drinking peppermint water diluted with some warm water might help.
+• Take peppermint capsules or drink peppermint diluted with warm water.
 You can get these from your local pharmacy.

 Constipation

-Ask your dietitian about what changes you can make to your diet.
-If you have a stoma, your stoma nurse will give you advice about this.
+A dietitian can talk to you about changes you can make to your diet to help with constipation.
+If you have a stoma, your stoma care nurse will give you advice about your diet.

 Protect your skin

-- Keep the skin around your back passage clean and dry.
+• Keep the skin around your bottom clean and dry.
 Whenever possible, wash the area after a bowel movement.

-- Use unperfumed wet wipes, as they are softer on your skin than toilet paper.
+• Use unperfumed wet wipes or damp cotton wool instead of toilet paper.
+These are softer on your skin.
 Pat the area gently when drying.

-- Use absorbent pads and barrier creams (such as Cavilon®, Sudocrem® or Bepanthen) to help protect your skin.
-A colorectal or continence nurse can tell you the best pads and cream to use.
+• Use absorbent pads and barrier wipes or sprays to help protect your skin.
+A colorectal or continence nurse can advise you about pads and creams to use.

-- Wear cotton underwear, which allows your skin to breathe.
+• Wear cotton underwear.
+This allows your skin to breathe.
 Avoid tight jeans or other clothes that may rub the area.

 Going out

-If your bowel habit isn’t predictable, you may feel worried about going out, especially to somewhere new.
+If your bowel movements are not predictable, you may feel worried about going out, especially to somewhere new.
 Planning ahead so that you are prepared can help you feel more confident.

-Carrying a Just Can’t Wait card may help you to get access to a toilet more quickly when you are out.
+The Bladder and Bowel Community offers a Just Can’t Wait card.
+This may help you to get access to a toilet more quickly when you are out.
 It states that the card holder has a medical condition that requires urgent access to a toilet.
-You can get a card from the Bladder and Bowel Community.
+You can either order a plastic card by post or download your card onto your smartphone.

-You can use disabled toilets too.
-These often offer more privacy, have a wash basin and more space if you need to change.
+You may find it easier to use a disabled toilet.
+These usually offer more privacy.
+They have a wash basin and more space if you need to change.

 Macmillan also has a toilet card for people who have problems with bowel or bladder control.
-It gives you urgent access to a toilet when out in public.
-You can get one by phoning our support line on 0808 808 00 00 or you can order one at be.macmillan.org.uk.
+It should help you get urgent access to a toilet when out in public.
+You can get a toilet card by contacting our support line for free on 0808 808 0000 You can also download it as a PDF or order one at orders.macmillan.org.uk.

 Carry a bag with supplies